-Has similar features to the 1st Gen Kevo, including Bluetooth and multiple device compatibility; but the design is more streamlined, connection is more reliable, and eKeys are available at no extra charge.
+Has similar features to the first-generation Kevo, including Bluetooth and multiple device compatibility; but the design is more streamlined, connection is more reliable, and eKeys are available at no extra charge.

 Software updates are slow to download.
 Reports of it locking on its own, which also results in battery drain.
-More than double the cost of the Kevo 1st Gen.
+More than double the cost of the Kevo.

 A revamped second-generation of a popular smart lock that stands out for its simple design that works with existing deadbolts.
 Easy to install, and works with most smartphones.
 Also compatible with devices such as Alexa and Google Assistant.
 Bluetooth syncs easily.